cyrfer/device-orientation-demo/README.md

    - Beta: Front-to-back tilt (-180° to 180°)
    - Gamma: Left-to-right tilt (-90° to 90°)
    - Compass Heading: Calculated direction in degrees and cardinal direction (N, NE, E, SE, S, SW, W, NW)
+   - **Heading Range Toggle**: Use the checkbox to switch between 0°–360° and -180°–+180° display for compass heading.
+The normalized range is useful for applications needing signed heading values.

 ## Browser Compatibility